winderai/bacalhau-landscape-analysis-benchmarks/README.md

-# Protocol Labs - Landscape Analysis
+# [Protocol Labs] Compute Over Data Landscape Analysis - Landscape Analysis

 > This project was created by [Winder.ai, an ML consultancy](https://winder.ai/), and funded by [Protocol Labs](https://protocol.ai/).

+This repository contains a detailed analysis of the current state of general purpose computation frameworks and a series of sample demos and benchmarks.
-This repository contains (1) a collection of working code samples to demonstrate a variety of use cases for different computing frameworks (see table below); (2) benchmark instructions on how to compare running time and resource utilization of different computing frameworks.
-Please find the instructions below.
+Hereby you find: (1) a collection of working code examples to demonstrate a variety of use cases for different computing frameworks, the table below illustrates the coverage; (2) benchmark scripts and instructions on how to compare running time and resource utilization of different computing frameworks.
+Please see the instructions below.

 ## Sample code